kjackson87/DDIA/1-KV_Store/PROJECT-INSTRUCTIONS.md

 3. Implement the suggested additional tests mentioned in the test file comments

 Remember, thorough testing is crucial for ensuring the reliability and correctness of your key-value store implementation.

+## Running the Program
+From the project root directory:
+`python -m src.main`

 ## Evaluation Criteria
 - Correctness: The key-value store should correctly handle put, get, and delete operations.